 - Brunelleschi Dome — 8:15 – 18:45 on weekdays, 8:15 – 16:30 on Saturday, 12:45 -16:30 on Sunday.
 (Time-slot reservations are always essential.)

-Admission to the Duomo is always free — the queue is for security and a surprisingly small number of visitors were allowed in at any given time even before the Coronavirus.
+Admission to the Duomo di Firenze is always free — the queue is for security and a surprisingly small number of visitors were allowed in at any given time even before the Coronavirus.
 If the queue is long, think twice.
-Any church charging admission in Florence, and many that don’t, have more impressive interiors and especially more art than the cathedral that is massive but rather austere inside.
+Any church charging admission in Florence, and many that don’t, have more impressive interiors and especially more art than this cathedral.
+The church is massive but rather austere inside.
 The best art was moved to the museum.
-Especially when also visiting the cupola — take a good look at the interior of the church on the way in or out — there is not much more to see, except when taking a guided tour, which will also ensure quick entry.
+If visiting the cupola — take a good look at the interior of the church on the way in or out — there is not much more to see, except when taking a guided tour, which will also ensure quick entry.
 (More comprehensive tours may give better value and include the terraces, dome, and admission to all sites.)

 Admission to the Santa Reparata (in the crypt) with archaeological excavations and Brunelleschi’s tomb is from inside the church.
 Admission is included in all the passes and it is often possible to skip the lines at the western side by entering through the side door near the bell tower.